-Set selection knob to ROOM TEMPERATURE / PROBE TEMP.
-The average room temperature is displayed.
+- Set selection knob to ROOM TEMPERATURE / PROBE TEMP.
+The average room temperature is displayed. - 16 QM 1336.rev.01

 - Press the push-button.
-The temperature reading from probe 1 is displayed, alternating with the letters "Pr 1" and the on/off state of probe 1. - For each additional probe, press the push-button.
-The temperature reading from probe x is displayed, alternating with the letters "Pr x" and the on/off state of the probe, etc. - Press the push-button once again to display the letters "Pr 1" alternating with the state of probe 1, i.e. ON / OFF (flashing).
+The temperature reading from probe 1 is displayed, alternating with the letters "Pr 1". - For each additional probe, press the push-button.
+The temperature reading from probe x is displayed, alternating with the letters "Pr x", - Press the push-button once again to display the state of probe 1, i.e. ON / OFF.
 When a probe is activated, it is used in the calculation of the average room temperature. - Use the adjustment knob to change the state of the probe. - For each additional probe, press the push-button.
 The state of probe is displayed, alternating with the letters "Pr x", etc.